ReviewsTechnology

 Often called as Organic Light Emitting Diode.
 Unlike LCDs, OLED is a thin-film display layered technology.
 It is an organic material that emits the light only when current is passed through the panel.
 OLED is believed to consume low power due to the fact that on darker pixels, the part is off either negligible current is passed through it.

-Like LCDs, OLED screens are also of two types:
+Anyway, like LCDs, OLED screens are also of two types:

 • PMOLED: Passive Matrix Organic Light Emitting Diode is a display variation in which a simple and controlled scheme is used where rows are powered individually.
 PMOLED is cheap and easy to use on smaller displays of up to 3 inches.
 The only drawback of PMOLED is its power consumption.